Rohan-Kadam/Bookworm/README.md

 # Bookworm
 The A.I.
-Bot  who loves reading :robot: :books:
+Bot  who enjoys reading :robot: :books: